Please visit my new website for my independent tour dates (there’s a lot!) and other current info:

-Inspired by the deep devotional mood of Indian singing and music, Jaya Lakshmi began leading kirtan with harmonium and 12 string guitar and writing her own devotional songs in the early 1990’s on the island of Hawaii, shortly after receiving harinam initiation from Srila Govinda Maharaj, a great Vaisnava saint from West Bengal, India, who graciously bestowed on her the name “Jaya Lakshmi”, which means “victory to the goddess Lakshmi”, the Hindu goddess of fortune and spiritual wealth.
+Inspired by the deep devotional mood of Indian singing and music, Jaya Lakshmi began leading kirtan and writing her own devotional songs in the early 1990’s on the island of Hawaii.
+In 1992 she received harinam initiation from Srila Govinda Maharaj, a spiritual teacher from West Bengal, India, who graciously bestowed on her the name “Jaya Lakshmi”, which means “victory to the goddess Lakshmi”, the Hindu goddess of fortune and spiritual wealth.

-She has since created 4 solo albums on Sequoia Records* and recently released the double disc album ‘Live at the Altar of Love’ June 2011 in collaboration with her partner Ananda.
+She went on to create 4 solo chant albums on Sequoia Records from 2000-2008.
+From 2011-2017, she co-produced 11 albums with Ananda Yogiji, 4 of which are on Sounds True.
 She is also known as the lead singer and songwriter for the techno-tribal group ‘Lost at Last’ that toured the US West and produced 3 albums during the years of 1997-2004.
 She continues to explore the format of mixing of electronica and sacred chant (‘kirtronica’) through composing and performing with Ableton LIVE.

-* Her four solo studio albums Ocean of Mercy (2003), Jewel of Hari (2004) and Sublime (2008) and Radiance (2009) are available on Sequoia Records, all magnificently embellished by the fine guitar and sarod work of Deva Priyo and tabla master Daniel Paul.
+Her four solo studio albums Ocean of Mercy (2003), Jewel of Hari (2004), Sublime (2006), and Radiance (2009) (on Sequoia Records) are also available online on Bandcamp.
+All are magnificently embellished by the fine guitar and sarod work of Deva Priyo and tabla master Daniel Paul.
 On Sublime also featured are bansuri flute player Manose, Ananta on violin, Yoko Silk on cello, and Luna Marcus on support vocals.

-As a vocal artist she is featured on Steve Gordon’s Drum Prayer (2002, Sequoia Records) and William Ackerman’s Hearing Voices (2001, RCA/Windham Hill records), and co-produced the track ‘Tantroktam Devi Suktam’ with Ben Leinbach on his new compilation album ‘Sangha’ (2011 White Swan Records)
+As a vocal artist Jaya Lakshmi is featured on Steve Gordon’s Drum Prayer (2002, Sequoia Records) and William Ackerman’s Hearing Voices (2001, RCA/Windham Hill records), and co-produced the track ‘Tantroktam Devi Suktam’ with Ben Leinbach on his compilation album ‘Sangha’ (2011 White Swan Records)

-The mother of two beautiful daughters, Jaya Lakshmi is also the Special Events Representative at Luna & Larry’s Coconut Bliss, currently based in Eugene, Oregon.
+The mother of two beautiful daughters, Jaya Lakshmi is sponsored by Luna & Larry’s Coconut Bliss, currently based in Eugene, Oregon.